SysBioChalmers/FALCONET/README.md

 # FALCONET
 This repository contains R scripts and data for tutorial of package FALCONET.
-To run the tutorial, please firstly a new project using R studio.
+To run the tutorial, please firstly exstablish a new project using R studio.
 Then download the scripts and data file into the the project.

 * Last update: 2019-06-08